Sayantani-Bhattacharya/Deep-RL-Arm-Control/README.md

 ![Trained Agent][image1]

 In this environment, a double-jointed arm can move to target locations.
-A### (Optional) Challenge: Soccer Environment

-After you have successfully completed the project, you might like to solve the more difficult **Soccer** environment.

-![Soccer][image2]

-In this environment, the goal is to train a team of agents to play soccer.

 You can read more about this environment in the ML-Agents GitHub [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#soccer-twos).
-To solve this harder task, you'll need to download a new Unity environment.  (**Note**: Udacity students should not submit a project with this new environment.) reward of +0.1 is provided for each step that the agent's hand is in the goal location.
+To solve this harder task, you'll need to download a new Unity environment.
+Reward of +0.1 is provided for each step that the agent's hand is in the goal location.

 1. The goal of your agent :